 - 9.1 Each Party keeps ownership of its own Existing IPRs.
-The Supplier gives the Buyer a non-exclusive, perpetual, royalty-free, irrevocable, transferable worldwide licence to use, change and sub-license the Supplier's Existing IPR to enable it to both: - receive and use the Deliverables - make use of the deliverables provided by a Replacement Supplier - 9.2 Any New IPR created under the Contract is owned by the Buyer.
-The Buyer gives the Supplier a licence to use any Existing IPRs and New IPRs for the purpose of fulfilling its obligations during the Contract Period. - 9.3 Where a Party acquires ownership of IPRs incorrectly under this Contract it must do everything reasonably necessary to complete a transfer assigning them in writing to the other Party on request and at its own cost. - 9.4 Neither Party has the right to use the other Party's IPRs, including any use of the other Party's names, logos or trademarks, except as provided in Clause 9 or otherwise agreed in writing. - 9.5 If there is an IPR Claim, the Supplier indemnifies the Buyer against all losses, damages, costs or expenses (including professional fees and fines) incurred as a result. - 9.6 If an IPR Claim is made or anticipated the Supplier must at its own expense and the Buyer's sole option, either: - obtain for the Buyer the rights in Clause 9.1 and 9.2 without infringing any third party IPR - replace or modify the relevant item with substitutes that don't infringe IPR without adversely affecting the functionality or performance of the Deliverables
+The Supplier gives the Buyer a non-exclusive, term limited, royalty-free, revocable (if the Buyer materially breaches this Contract), transferable worldwide licence to use and sub-license the Supplier's Existing IPR to enable it to receive and use the Deliverables. - 9.2 Any New IPR created under the Contract solely for the benefit of the Buyer or other Central Government Body is owned by the Buyer, all other New IPR created under the Contract is owned by the Supplier.
+The Supplier/Buyer (as applicable) gives the Supplier/Buyer (as applicable) a licence to use any New IPRs for the purpose of fulfilling its obligations during the Contract Period. - 9.3 Where a Party acquires ownership of IPRs incorrectly under this Contract it must do everything reasonably necessary to complete a transfer assigning them in writing to the other Party on request and at its own cost. - 9.4 Neither Party has the right to use the other Party's IPRs, including any use of the other Party's names, logos or trademarks, except as provided in Clause 9 or otherwise agreed in writing. - 9.5 If there is an IPR Claim, the Supplier indemnifies the Buyer against all losses, damages, costs or expenses (including professional fees and fines) incurred as a result. - 9.6 If an IPR Claim is made or anticipated the Supplier must at its own expense and the Buyer's sole option, either: - obtain for the Buyer the rights in Clause 9.1 and 9.2 without infringing any third party IPR - replace or modify the relevant item with substitutes that don't infringe IPR without adversely affecting the functionality or performance of the Deliverables